OSV is a multi-channel not-for-profit Catholic organization that serves the Church through publishing and parish resources.

 - Don’t plagiarize.
 All articles must be original work of the author.
 Its content must not have been previously published, in whole or in part, whether in print, broadcast, online, even by the author himself.
-If a piece has been so published and there is a compelling reason to offer it to OSV, or if what is being offered is a version of a previously published article, this information must be divulged at the outset.
+If a piece has been so published and there is a compelling reason to offer it to Our Sunday Visitor, or if what is being offered is a version of a previously published article, this information must be divulged at the outset.

 - Follow the submission guidelines closely.

 - We generally try to respond within 4 to 6 weeks.